-If you work for five full, consecutive academic years in some schools and agencies (since 2004), you may be eligible for forgiveness of up to \$17,500 on direct subsidized and unsubsidized loans and subsidized and unsubsidized Federal Stafford https://studentaid.gov/app/tcliDirecto rySearch.action Also included are elementary and secondary schools operated by or under contract with the Bureau of Indian Education (BIE).
+If you work for five full, consecutive academic years in some schools and agencies (since 2004), you may be eligible for forgiveness of up to \$17,500 on direct subsidized and unsubsidized loans.
+You must not be in default at any time, and teaching through AmeriCorps will not count.

+Qualifying schools are generally lowincome schools-you can search the list of schools at: https://studentaid.gov/tcli/directory- search Also included are elementary and secondary schools operated by or under contract with the Bureau of Indian Education (BIE).